Skip to main content

 Starting an Online Business

-Tip: Even if you collect payments digitally or through credit cards, you should account for things like sales tax and state tax; you may also have to pay the IRS federal taxes as part of the income you derive from your online business.
+Even if you collect payments digitally or through credit cards, you should account for sales and state taxes.
+You may have to pay the IRS federal taxes as part of the income you derive from your online business.

 Business Financing